hansika008/Project/README.md

-About JsonPowerDB:
+# About JsonPowerDB:

-JsonPowerDB is a Database Server with Developer friendly REST API services.
-It's a High Performance, Light Weight, Ajax Enabled, Serverless, Simple to Use, Real-time Database.
+1.JsonPowerDB is a Database Server with Developer friendly REST API services.

+2.It's a High Performance, Light Weight, Ajax Enabled, Serverless, Simple to Use, Real-time Database.

-JPDB supports and advocates for true serverless and pluggable API development.
+3.JPDB supports and advocates for true serverless and pluggable API development.

-Easy and fast to develop database applications without using any server side programming / scripting or without installing any kind of database.
+4.Easy and fast to develop database applications without using any server side programming / scripting or without installing any kind of database.

-You can read the documentation by clicking here.
+5.You can read the documentation by clicking here.

-Benefits of using JsonPowerDB
+# Benefits of using JsonPowerDB

-Multi-mode DBMS - Document DB, Key-Value DB, RDBMS support.
+1.Multi-mode DBMS - Document DB, Key-Value DB, RDBMS support.

-Server side Native NoSQL - best query performance.
+2.Server side Native NoSQL - best query performance.

-It is low level (raw) form of data and is also human readable.
+3.It is low level (raw) form of data and is also human readable.

-Simplest way to retrieve data in a JSON format.
+4.Simplest way to retrieve data in a JSON format.

-Web-services API - Can be used with any programming language that has support for HTTP.
+5.Web-services API - Can be used with any programming language that has support for HTTP.

-It is built on top of one of the fastest and real-time data indexing engine - PowerIndeX.
+6.It is built on top of one of the fastest and real-time data indexing engine - PowerIndeX.

-It helps developers in faster coding, in-turn reduces development cost.
+7.It helps developers in faster coding, in-turn reduces development cost.

-Release History
+# Release History

 v0.0.0 (11/08/2021)
 Initialization: